abacusorg/AbacusSummit/docs/data-access.rst

 ----------------
 At OLCF, we are grateful to Ross Miller and the Constellation team for providing the opportunity to host this data and for their expert assistance during the creation of the DOI.

-The NERSC hosting was made possible with the spport of Stephen Bailey, Benjamin Weaver, Eli Dart, and Lisa Gerhardt, who we thank warmly.
+The NERSC hosting was made possible with the spport of Stephen Bailey, Benjamin Weaver, Eli Dart, Debbie Bard, and Lisa Gerhardt, who we thank warmly.

 For additional acknowledgements related to the creation of the suite proper, please see :ref:`authors:acknowledgements-thanks`.